Using RegEx Subexpressions in MySQL

 Let’s take a look at a query that satisfies our requirements.

-: The left parenthesis indicates the start of our subexpression.
-It is NOT used as part of the pattern match.\\b
+(: The left parenthesis indicates the start of our subexpression.
+It is NOT used as part of the pattern match.\\b: This part of the regex says we want to match a word boundary..+: Next, we specify we want to match one or more characters.- The

-indicates any character. - The
+.indicates any character. - The

-indicates one or more.
++indicates one or more.

 - The

-: The right parenthesis indicates the end of our subexpression.
+\\b: This part of the regex says we want to match a word boundary.): The right parenthesis indicates the end of our subexpression.
 It is NOT used as part of the pattern match.

-: The right parenthesis indicates the end of our subexpression.
+(: The left parenthesis indicates the start of our subexpression.
+It is NOT used as part of the pattern match.ipsum: Indicates we want to match the literal string ‘ipsum’.): The right parenthesis indicates the end of our subexpression.
 It is NOT used as part of the pattern match.

 When we combine these two, our pattern translates to a word boundary followed by one or more characters, followed by another word boundary, followed by the text ‘ipsum’.